Polydesmida: Variation

 Many species deviate from the typical body plan.
 One striking and unique deviation occurs in adult males of the species Aenigmopus alatus, which retain 31 pairs of walking legs and feature no gonopods.
 This millipede is the only species in the infraclass Helminthomorpha without gonopods.

 The most common deviation, however, is a reduction in the number of segments.
-Many species have only 19 segments (including the telson) as adults, including those in the genera Brachydesmus, Macrosternodesmus, Poratia, and Bacillidesmus.
+Many species have only 19 segments (including the telson) as adults, including those in the genera Brachydesmus, Macrosternodesmus, and Bacillidesmus.
 In these species, adult females have only 29 pairs of legs, and adult males have only 28 pairs of walking legs.
-In a few species, including Hexadesmus lateridens, Agenodesmus reticulatus, and Eutynellus flavior, adults have only 18 segments (including the telson), with a corresponding reduction in the number of leg pairs (27 in the adult female, 26 in the adult male, excluding the gonopods).
+In a few species, including Agenodesmus reticulatus, Deharvengius bedosae, and Doratodesmus hispidus, adults have only 18 segments (including the telson), with a corresponding reduction in the number of leg pairs (27 in the adult female, 26 in the adult male, excluding the gonopods).
 Still other species exhibit sexual dimorphism in segment number, for example, Prosopodesmus panporus (the usual 20 in adult females, but only 19 in adult males) and Doratodesmus pholeter (19 in adult females; 18 in adult males), with the expected number of leg pairs given the number of segments in each sex.
 Even more unusual are two species, Ammodesmus congoensis and A. granum, in which adults in each sex can have 18 or 19 segments.

 A few species deviate by having more than the usual number of segments, including those in the cave-dwelling genus Devillea.
 For example, in the species D. tuberculata, adult females have 22 segments and adult males have 21 (including the telson), with a corresponding increase in the number of leg pairs (35 in adult females and 32 in adult males, excluding the gonopods).
 Some species in this genus also exhibit variation in segment number within the same sex, for example, in D. subterranea, adult males can have as few as 19 segments or as many as 23 (including the telson).
 The most extreme outlier in segment number among polydesmids, however, is a cave-dwelling species discovered in Brazil, Dobrodesmus mirabilis, with adult males found to have 40 segments (including the telson).